-- (1) Cheese and cheese products must be manufactured - - from milk and milk products that have been heat treated - by being held at a temperature of no less than 72°C for a period of no less than 15 seconds, or by using a time and temperature combination providing an equivalent level of bacteria reduction; or - (ii) by being held at a temperature of no less than 62°C for a period of no less than 15 seconds, and the cheese or cheese product stored at a temperature of no less than 2°C for a period of 90 days from the date of manufacture; or - (b) such that - (i) the curd is heated to a temperature of no less than 48°C; and - (ii) the cheese or cheese product has a moisture content of less than 36%, after being stored at a temperature of no less than 10°C for a period of no less than 6 months from the date of manufacture; or - (c) in accordance with clause 3 of Standard 2.5.4.
+- Cheese and cheese products must be manufactured - (a) from milk and milk products that have been heat treated - - by being held at a temperature of no less than 72°C for a period of no less than 15 seconds, or by using a time and temperature combination providing an equivalent level of bacteria reduction; or - (ii) by being held at a temperature of no less than 62°C for a period of no less than 15 seconds, and the cheese or cheese product stored at a temperature of no less than 2°C for a period of 90 days from the date of manufacture; or - (b) such that - the curd is heated to a temperature of no less than 48°C; and - (ii) the cheese or cheese product has a moisture content of less than 36%, after being stored at a temperature of no less than 10°C for a period of no less than 6 months from the date of manufacture; or - (c) in accordance with clause 3 of Standard 2.5.4.

-These requirements meant that only cheese that was made from pasteurised or thermised milk; or met specified curd cooking requirements; or was listed in the Table to clause 3 of Standard 2.5.4 could be sold.
+These requirements meant that only cheese that was made from pasteurised or thermised milk; or met specified curd cooking requirements could be sold.